pablomc88/Primate_Visual_System/README.md

 mpirun -np 8 python mpi_run.py
 ```

-would execute a simulation scripts with 8 MPI processes.
+would execute a simulation script with 8 MPI processes.